u39kun/ambari-grafana/README.md

 Note: You can set up multiple Ambari Data Sources if you wish to visualize multiple Ambari-managed clusters.

+In case you have not used Grafana before...
+---
-In case you have not used Grafana before, the UI can be a little tricky to get used to.
+Grafana UI can be a little tricky to get used to.
 Here's a walk through of how to create a dashboard and add a graph to it.

 Create a New Dashboard